gvwilson/thirdbit/src/fiction/santas/index.md

 There were nametags below the pictures, each with a date and a six-letter code of some sort.

-The door slid open behind him.
+The door opened behind him.
 He whirled around.
 The elf he had run away from looked at him with just a touch of annoyance on her face.
-"How about you just come with me?" she suggested.
+"How about you come with me?"
+she suggested.

-Thirty seconds and three corners later, the corridor brought them to a short ladder with rungs polished by hard use.
+Ninety seconds and three corners later, the corridor brought them to a short ladder with rungs polished by frequent use.
-Finner clambered up into the murmur and bustle of the bridge of a airship in flight.
+Finner clambered up it into the murmur and bustle of the bridge of a airship in flight.
-The front wall was made of hexagonal glass panels held together by thin strips of brass.
+The front window was made of hexagonal glass panels held together by thin strips of brass.
-The walls to either side were filled with instruments, controls, and relays.
+The walls to either side were filled with instruments and controls.
 Santas and elves in blue uniforms paced back and forth beside them, adjusting dials and jotting notes on clipboards.
-Another uniformed elf stood facing the enormous window with her hands clasped behind her back.
+A uniformed elf stood facing the enormous window with her hands clasped behind her back.
 Her straight back and the cutlass at her side practically shouted "captain".